timmycahill/Expense-Reimbursements/README.md

 ## Project Description

-This project simulates a business' expense reimbursement system.
+This project simulates a business' expense reimbursement system, where employees are able to submit requests to be reimbursed for expenses and managers are able to approve or deny these requests.

 ## Technologies Used